Context

 Who are the top donors to climate issues?

-In 2021, the largest donors of climate-related ODA (including both principal and significant funding) were Japan, Germany, and France.
-Collectively, commitments from these three donors account for 71% of total bilateral climate change adaptation and mitigation funding from all DAC countries.
+In 2022, the largest donors of climate-related ODA (including both principal and significant funding) were Japan, Germany, and the EUI.
+Collectively, commitments from these three donors account for 58% of total bilateral climate change adaptation and mitigation funding from all DAC countries.
+This is a decrease from 71% in 2021, indicating that sources of climate finance may be diversifying.

 Donors’ prioritization of climate-related projects varies widely, as indicated by relative funding of climate projects compared to total bilateral ODA.
 The DAC average is 24%.